 Read About Basic Factors For Calculation

-• The courts can order either parent or both to provide financial support to a child, even if their parental rights have been terminated.
+- The courts can order either parent or both to provide financial support to a child.

 Child Support Modifications in Texas

-If the court order was established or last modified more than three years ago, you may be eligible for a review of your payment plan.
+Also, if the child support order was established or last modified more than three years ago, you may be eligible for a review of your child support obligation.
 Much can change in three years, and it never hurts to get an order reviewed to see if an adjustment can be made.

 Read About The Child Support Calculation Formula: